clk-project/clk/README.md

 # Installing

-A classic : `python3 -m pip install click-project`
+A classic : `python3 -m pip install clk`

-# A quick tour of click-project
+# A quick tour of clk

-When you install `click-project`, you have access to a full set of awesome libraries to create your own command line tool, as well as a simple command line tool called `clk`.
-You may want to play a bit with the later to grasp the look and feel of what `Click-project` is capable of..
+When you install `clk`, you have access to a full set of awesome libraries to create your own command line tool, as well as a simple command line tool called `clk`.
+You may want to play a bit with the later to grasp the look and feel of what `clk` is capable of..

 First, run `clk --help` or more simply `clk`.
 See, there are already plenty of commands already available.

-Now you have got a fresh installation of `click-project` and have access to the `clk` command line tool (beware pip install executable files by default in `~/.local/bin`.
+Now you have got a fresh installation of `clk` and have access to the `clk` command line tool (beware pip install executable files by default in `~/.local/bin`.
 Try adding this directory in your PATH in case it is not already available).